-Our goal is to "Influence consumers' support and appreciation of agriculture by providing opportunities to personally engage and connect with farmers."
+Our goal is to build consumers' trust and confidence in agriculture by providing opportunities to personally engage and connect with farmers.
+Consumers' trust increases by 20% when they have had a face-to-face experience with a farmer/rancher.

 "People living away from farms have little, if any, frame of reference for today's farming practices.
 They don't know what farming looks like until people show them pictures or videos or until they visit farms themselves.